 MSU Forest Biomass Innovation Center

-The 1,700-acre MSU Forest Biomass Innovation Center in Escanaba, Mich. was established in 1986 and is leading a number of initiatives to increase the sustainable use of wood in Michigan’s expanding bioeconomy.
+The 1,745-acre MSU Forest Biomass Innovation Center in Escanaba is leading a number of initiatives to increase the sustainable use of wood in Michigan’s expanding bioeconomy.
 This wood will come from the surplus growing in the forests and from willow and poplar energy plantations on marginal farm land in the northern parts of the state.
-Work focuses on increasing yields, decreasing costs, reducing greenhouse gas and energy losses, retaining rural jobs and improving supply chain efficiencies.
-Research at the center is also focuses on forest genetics, silviculture and forested wetland management.
+Work focuses on increasing yields, decreasing costs, reducing greenhouse gas and energy losses, retaining rural jobs, and improving supply chain efficiencies.
+Research at the center also focuses on forest genetics, silviculture and forested wetland management.

 In February 2010, the Upper Peninsula Tree Improvement Center was renamed the MSU Forest Biomass Innovation Center (FBIC) to emphasize the evolving focus of MSU AgBioResearch research activities there.
 Read more about this exciting change.